PauseAI/pauseai-website/src/posts/ai-takeover.md

 If an SI pursues an objective in the real world, we call it an Agentic SuperIntelligence (ASI).
 Since we can already turn non-agentic AI into agentic AI, we can expect that an ASI will exist shortly after an SI exists.

-Regarding timelines, it is virtually impossible to predict when ASI will exist.
+It is virtually impossible to accurately predict when ASI will exist.
-However, current AI models already
+It might take decades, it [might happen next month](/urgency).
+We should act as if it will happen soon, because the consequences of being wrong are so severe.

 ## Some instance of the ASI will attempt a takeover

 In a takeover attempt, an ASI will take actions to maximize its control over the world.
-A takeover attempt will occur whenever an ASI pursues a goal where it would be beneficial to have control over the world.
+A takeover attempt could happen for at least two reasons:

+1. Because an AI is explicitly instructed to do so.
+2. As a sub-goal of another goal.

+This first reason is likely to happen at some point if we wait long enough, but the second reason is quite likely to happen accidentally, even early on after the creation of an ASI.

+The sub-goal of _maximizing control_ over the world could be likely to occur due to _instrumental convergence_: the tendency of sub-goals to converge on power-grabbing, self-preservation, and resource acquisition:

+- The more control you have, the harder it will be from any other agent to prevent you from achieving your goal.
+- The more control you have, the more resources you have to achieve your goal.
+(For example, an AI tasked with calculating pi might conclude that it would be beneficial to use all computers on the world to calculate pi.

 Not every instance of an ASI will necessarily attempt a takeover.
-However, it only has to happen once.
+The important insight is that **it only has to happen once**.

 A world which is not yet taken over, but does have an ASI that _could_ take over, is in a fundamentally unstable condition.
+In a similar way, a country without a government is in a fundamentally unstable condition.
-It is not a question of _if_ a takeover will happen, but _when_ it will happen.
+It is not a question of _if_ a takeover attempt will happen, but _when_ it will happen.
-A sufficiently intelligent ASI will understand this dynamic, and will therefore attempt a takeover as soon as it is capable of doing so.

-And since there will be many instances of an ASI.
-This sub-goal is likely to occur due to _instrumental convergence_: the tendency of sub-goals to converge on power-grabbing, self-preservation, and resource acquisition.
-For example, an AI tasked with calculating pi might conclude that it would be beneficial to use all computers on the world to calculate pi.

-This process can involve hacking into virtually all systems that are connected to the internet, manipulating people, and controlling physical resources.
+The process of taking over can involve hacking into virtually all systems that are connected to the internet, manipulating people, and controlling physical resources.
 A takeover attempt is successful when the ASI has control over virtually every aspect of our world.
 This could be a slow process, where the ASI gradually gains more and more control over the course of months, or it could be a sudden process.
 The speed at which a takeover attempt takes place will depend on the capabilities of the ASI.